hexolan/development/projects/stocklet/README.md

 All forms of feedback and contributions are welcome and appreciated!
 If you like this project then please leave a ⭐ to show your support.

-Have any [ideas for improvements?](/docs/ROADMAP.md) Looking to implement a feature?
-Please don't hesistate to [open an issue](https://github.com/hexolan/stocklet/issues/new) to discuss or a [pull request](https://github.com/hexolan/stocklet/compare) with your [enhancements.](https://github.com/hexolan/stocklet/fork)
+Have any [ideas for improvements?](/docs/ROADMAP.md) Please don't hesistate to [open an issue](https://github.com/hexolan/stocklet/issues/new) to discuss, or a [pull request](https://github.com/hexolan/stocklet/compare) with [enhancements](https://github.com/hexolan/stocklet/fork).

 ## 📓 License